arangodb/cluster-maintenance/README.md

 ArangoShell (arangosh) is needed.
 The scripts currently support ArangoDB versions 3.3, 3.4, 3.5, 3.6, and 3.7.

+Please note, that some tasks are only available in certain ArangoDB versions. *help* will show which task is supported by which version.

 ## Installation

 Just clone this repository to some location on your local filesystem, then `cd` into the directory.
-Please note that some of the debug scripts may want to write into that directory too.
+Please note that some of the maintenance tools may want to write into that directory too.

 ## Usage